microsoft/vscode-wiki/Virtual-Workspaces.md

 - An extension should never assume that the URI scheme is 'file'. `URI.fsPath` should only be used when the URI scheme is file.
 - Instead of using the `fs` node module, use the `vscode.workspace.fs` API in VS Code
 - Check for third party components that depend on a fs access (e.g. a language server or a node module)

-## Test your extension against a virtual workspace

-run the **Open Remote Repository...** command from the Command Palette.
-From there, you can paste in any GitHub URL, or choose to search for a specific repository or pull request.